lgnbhl/BFS/README.md

 bfs_open_dir()
 ```

 Caching and path gestion is handled using the new `pins` package.
-To
+Learn
-take full advantage of the `pins` package, you can learn more
+more about it
 <a href="https://rstudio.github.io/pins/" target="_blank">here</a>.

 ### Other information